MySQL® settings

 Changing this setting will cause the cluster hosts to restart one at a time.

-The stack size (in bytes) for each thread.
-The default value is large enough for normal operation of the MySQL® server.
-If the thread stack size is too small, it limits the complexity of SQL statements, the recursion depth of stored procedures, and other memory-consuming actions.
+Sets the stack size (in bytes) for each thread.
+The default value is large enough for normal MySQL® operation.
+Setting it too small can limit the complexity of SQL statements, stored procedure recursion depth, and other memory-consuming features.

 . -